peetertinits/me/_pages/cv.md

 Details (including MOOCs and extra courses)

 ## Teaching
-I have designed courses and taught, organized seminars

-Details {pop-below/unfold}
+I have (co-)designed and taught 2 university courses and 1 e-course for high school students.
+I have also co-organized a seminar series of invited speakers.
+See more at [Teaching](/teaching/)

 ## Publications
 <details> <summary> I have published, various places, .</summary>

- Details {pop-below/unfold}
 {% capture my_include %}{% include cv-pubs.md %}{% endcapture %}
 {{ my_include | markdownify }}